 The November General Election in 2019 provided the first Early Voting opportunity in New York State.
 Early Voting continues to be available to all registered voters in Monroe County.
 Each year voting patterns are evaluated by the Election Commissioners and adjustments made in locations and hours to further accommodate Monroe Coutny voters.

 One of the benefits of Early Voting is that voters no longer have to wait until Election Day and vote at their assigned polling location.
-During Early Voting days and times, a voter may choose to cast their ballot at any of the fourteen Early Voting sites in Monroe County that is most convenient for them.
+During Early Voting days and times, a voter may choose to cast their ballot at any of the thirteen Early Voting sites in Monroe County that is most convenient for them.
 Each site is flexible enough to accommodate larger or smaller numbers of voters as needed during the nine-day period of Early Voting.

 Voting during Early Voting is the same as voting on Election Day.
 When you get to the Early Voting site, you will check in to vote using an electronic poll pad, receive your ballot printed with the candidates representing your districts and cast your ballot on an electronic voting machine as in any other election.
 Each Early Voting location will have instructions available to familiarize you with the ballot, a Notice to Voter document and Bill of Rights.
 Poll workers are available at all sites to provide voters with further explanation or assistance.